 To-date, credit insurance has been more popular in Europe than anywhere else; especially in Germany, France, UK, Netherlands and Spain.
 The size of private trade credit insurance premiums market is $4.2 billion with 84% of the market, or $3.5 billion based in Europe while the US market is amounts to $0.5 billion or 12% of the market.
 The relatively low penetration of credit insurance in the US has prompted European insurers to seek premium growth across the Atlantic.

-Enron Credit views trade credit insurance as both a competitive product as well as a complementary product to the FBP.
-Trade insurance tends to be shorter-term than the FBP (i.e., less than one year while the FBP is a one to five year product), single-name coverage is difficult to obtain, negotiating coverage can be onerous, and payout is somewhat contingent.
-Given the increased flexibility of the FBP relative to the traditional insurance, there may be cross-selling opportunities with trade credit insurers or the FBP may provide a means for insurers to reduce single name exposure.
+Enron Credit views trade credit insurance as both a competitive product as well as a complementary product to the DBS.
+Trade insurance tends to be shorter-term than the DBS (i.e., generally six months or so while the DBS can be up to 5 years), single-name coverage is difficult to obtain, negotiating coverage can be onerous, and payout is somewhat contingent.
+Given the increased flexibility of the DBS relative to the traditional insurance, there may be cross-selling opportunities with trade credit insurers or the DBS may provide a means for insurers to reduce single name exposure.

 V.3 Speciality Products

 Bank services such as factoring, trade acceptance drafts and letters of credit are traditional substitutes for credit insurance.
-Only letters of credit are viewed as competitive to the FBP.
-However, unlike the FBP, L/Cs tie up a company’s bank lines (which carries an opportunity cost), is transactional-related not reference name related and does involve repeated re-negotiation.
+Only letters of credit are viewed as competitive to the DBS.
+However, unlike the DBS, L/Cs tie up a company’s bank lines (which carries an opportunity cost), is transactional-related not reference name related and does involve repeated re-negotiation.

-The table below compares and constrasts the competing products of the FBP:
+The table below compares and constrasts the competing products of the DBS: